Main content

 Welcome Week

-Our Welcome Week for all new international students of the winter term 2023/24 will be from October 4 to October 10, 2023.
+Our Welcome Week for all new international students of the winter semester 2024/25 will take place from 14 - 18 October 2024.
 The programme features information sessions on various topics, city and campus tours, get-togethers and a lot more.
-Please follow the link in order to find the current programme.
+More information coming soon.

 Here is an overview of other important dates and deadlines.